lqmmring/MTGDC/README.md

 # MTGDC

 ======================
 > MTGDC is an unsupervised clustering framework for single-cell RNA-seq data.
+MTGDC can learn global topological information between cells from multiple scales and use a simple and efficient tensor diffusion update algorithm to spread the high-order cell relationship graph to its neighbors until convergence to global stable state which preserves local and global cell topology structure.
-The MTGDC has the following mechanisms: 1) To achieve the purpose of mining potential similarity distributions among cells under a large amount of noise, we design a multi-scale affinity learning method to construct a fully connected graph between cells; 2) For each affinity matrix, an efficient tensor graph diffusion learning framework is proposed to learn high-order in context of cells with multi-scale affinity matrices.
+To achieve the purpose of mining potential similarity distributions among cells under a large amount of noise, we design a multi-scale affinity learning method to construct a fully connected graph between cells; 2) For each affinity matrix, an efficient tensor graph diffusion learning framework is proposed to learn high-order in context of cells with multi-scale affinity matrices.
 >
 >